bevyengine/bevy-website/content/learn/contribute/helping-out/writing-docs.md

    3. Lack of polish should serve an end: don't show bad or sloppy practices without a good reason.
    4. Showing how (and why!) to refactor your code is a very powerful teaching tool.
 7. When teaching about related concepts, create a running example or theme and build upon the previous example.
-   1. Named characters are occasionally useful as a pedagogical device when writing long-running examples.
+   1. Named characters are occasionally useful as a pedagogical device when demonstrating complex concepts.
 8. When multiple related or competing tools exist, clearly compare and contrast them.
    1. You should be lightly opinionated about limitations and strengths.
    2. Focus on factual tradeoffs (performance, flexibility, ease of reasoning, ...) rather than style.